davidongora/50-DAYS-0F-PYTHON/README.md

     Hide my Password
     Write a function called hide_password that takes no parameters.
 The function takes an input (a password) from a user and returns a hidden password.
 For example, if the user enters ‘hello’ as a password the function should return ‘****’ as a password and tell the user that the password is 4 characters long.

     Extra Challenge: A Thousand Separator
+    Your new company has a list of figures saved in a list.
+The issue is that these numbers have no separator.
+The numbers are saved in the following format:
+    [1000000, 2356989, 2354672, 9878098].
+    You have been asked to write a code that will convert each of the numbers in the list into a string.
+Your code should then add a comma on each number as a thousand separator for readability.
+When you run your code on the above list, your output should be:
+    [ '1,000,000', '2,356,989', '2,354,672', '9,878,098’]
+    Write a function called convert_numbers that will take one argument, a list of numbers above.

 Day 11:
     Are They Equal?

+    Write a function called equal_strings.
+The function takes two strings as arguments and compares them.
+If the strings are equal (if they have the same characters and have equal length), it should return True, if they are not, it should return False.
+For example, ‘love’ and ‘evol’ should return True.

     Extra Challenge: Swap Values

 Day 12: